 Mr. Zhang: Yeah, so I think all of the typical characteristics changes you see in that natural adoption bell curve right, we have been seeing over the last 3 or 4 years.
 And so 3 or 4 years ago, you’d be lucky if you’d talk to someone about or even have a conversation about using a drone for business.
 And then a year or 2 ago, the kid Johnny, down the street, got one for Christmas and everyone is starting to get acclimated to it.
 And now we are in a place where people realize it’s a tool they are going to have to use to keep up with the competition.
 And people are starting to come to us to ask for it, which is really remarkable.
 And so I would say we are on the bell curve where we are just starting that inflection point upwards and working our way up that curve.
 And we will probably be in the middle chunk of that adoption curve for the next few years.

 Mr. Zhang: Yeah, the timing is good!

 Ben: I’m trying to understand a little bit more about your mapping tech.
 How has rendering effect changed in the last couple of years?

-Mr. Zhang: If you want high quality rendering, you are still talking on the order of hours.
+Mr. Zhang: If you want high-quality rendering, you are still talking on the order of hours.
 But, that has been a major improvement over the last few years.
 We might of gone from 15 hours down to 5 hours.
 So, major improvements there on multiples not just percentages of 10 to 20 percent.
 I think the vision you are portraying here is a vision of the next inflection point on the technology.
 And there have been some tested limitations of this.
-You have to give up on quality if you want something that fast, unfortunately.
+You have to give up on quality if you want something that is fast, unfortunately.
 There’s just no way to physically do it.
-But, we have tested and we have seen others test the implementation of literally stitching in real time, instead of over hours.
+But, we have tested and we have seen others test the implementation of literally stitching in real-time, instead of over hours.
 It’s pretty cool stuff.

 Ben: Let’s talk a little bit about the competition.
 Is there a lot or is it just emerging?